 A login link requested from a mobile device to download the guide on Guidebook or a branded app will only work from a mobile device.
 If a user opens it on a computer, they will see a message instructing them to tap on it from their mobile device instead.

-For invite-only cover pages, when a user clicks Continue on the login link email, they will be brought back to the cover page and automatically be logged in.
+For invite-only Guidebook Web pages, when a user clicks Continue on the login link email, they will be brought back to the Guidebook Web page and automatically be logged in.

 When tapping on a login link from my mobile device I’m asked where I should open the link.
 Which is the correct option?